academicinheaven/aih-pandoc/README.md

   - [`pandoc-cli`](https://hackage.haskell.org/package/pandoc-cli)
   - [`pandoc-crossref`](https://hackage.haskell.org/package/pandoc-crossref)
   - [`pandoc-plot`](https://hackage.haskell.org/package/pandoc-plot)
-3. Make sure `versions_x.y.z.txt` exists for the current version.
-If not, create it.
+3. Make sure `freeze/x.y.z/versions.txt` exists for the current version.
+If not, create it with `./build.sh freeze`.
 4. Create a new branch: `git checkout -b update_to_pandoc_x.y.z`
 5. Edit `versions.txt` and update all versions **and set `IMAGE_TAG` to the new Pandoc version**.
-6. Update all Git submodules
+6. Update all Git submodules  and other files with  `./build.sh update`.
+This essentially does the following:
 ```bash
 # Update git submodules
    git submodule update --init --recursive